thomasforth/MS4Plugin/README.md

 ##### iOS 9 compatibility
 As of v4.1.7 The Moodstocks SDK does not include bitcode support.
 The workaround is simple. http://stackoverflow.com/questions/30848208/new-warnings-in-ios9

+##### Cordova 5.x compatibility
+We know of people successfully using our plugin with every 3.x and 4.x version of Cordova.
+Cordova 5.x introduces a large number of small bugs.
+We have fixed most of them, with a few left to squash.
+Unfortunately these fixes break compatibility with previous version of Cordova and we expect many of them to fixed within Cordova itself in future 5.x versions.
+For now, we recommend avoiding Cordova 5.x, and we cannot provide support for it.

 ##### Camera issues
 On 2015/04/15 the package id of the default cordova camera plugin changed from org.apache.cordova.camera to cordova-plugin-camera.
 We have updated our plugin and this should cause no problem.